Saibot2012/long-exposure-fusion/README.md

 `first.png`, `last.png`, and `reference.png` only hold frames of the input.
 `constant.png` is a simple single weight map fusion of the video.
 `partial.png` uses the mask you've defined to selectively blur out the lake without affecting other elements.
+Note that some artifacts arise from the large change in view angle throughout the image sequence.
+Perhaps you'll find a better weight map that solves this issue.
+The next section details how to design and apply your own weight maps.

 ## Usage